red-hot poker torch lily kniphofia garden Victoria, Vancouver Island, BC, Pacific Northwest

 photo by SVSeekins

 That seems crazy.
-Its broad, strappy foliage looks like the Kniphofia that blooms in our garden in May– six months earlier.
+Its broad, strappy foliage resembles the Kniphofia that blooms in our garden in May– six months earlier.
 Who knew there were such varieties?
 And how can I get some??

 In the cool overcast of autumn, these kniphofia flowers stand up much longer than our spring bloomers.